ClassiCube/MCGalaxy/README.md

 About MCGalaxy Classic
 ---------------------

 MCGalaxy classic is a classic Minecraft server software based on MCForge, which is in turn based on MCLawl.
 It has been released under an open-source license to allow the community to help us develop it further.
 We welcome all pull requests and will merge them in at our own discretion.
-For more information, visit [our wiki][1].
+For more information, visit [our wiki](https://github.com/Hetal728/MCGalaxy/wiki).

-The official website for MCGalaxy is [MCGalaxy.ml][2]

 Contributors
 ------------